-Driving the most spectacular roads of Afghanistan
+What are the most spectacular roads in Afghanistan?

 Palphi Pass is a high mountain pass at an elevation of 2.885m (9,465ft) above the sea level, located in Baghlan Province in north eastern Afghanistan.